retargetly/sdk-ios/README.md

 }
 ```

 The 'custom' event, allows you to have an complation callback, and it might have an 'error' object if it occurred.
+You can send an JSON style object like  [String: Any] on the 'value' param.

 ## Built With